Info2win/LeetCodeSolutions/README.md

 Runtime: 4 ms, faster than 79.52% of C++ online submissions for Longest Common Prefix.
 Memory Usage: 9.3 MB, less than 55.62% of C++ online submissions for Longest Common Prefix.

+- Approach 2

+Solved by first sorting the strings then checking the first string

+Memory Usage: 9.0 MB, less than 93.25% of C++ online submissions for Longest Common Prefix.
+12 lines of code